JeimyGar/Understanding-Sales-Trends-and-Customer-Behavior-to-Enhance-Marketing-Strategies/README.md

 <img width="471" alt="Add-ons " src="https://github.com/user-attachments/assets/ee5cafe0-7ea9-4bcd-a283-578ae8f4929b">

 ### SQL
-After I cleaned the data in excel, I uploaded the Electronic Sales data into bigquery to do explorataroy data analysis.
+After I cleaned the data in Excel, I uploaded the Electronic Sales data into bigquery to do explorataroy data analysis.

 The first query I made was to see the total quantity of each product type purchased by male and female customers.
 I started off by selecting the product_type to select the type of product from the table.
 Then I used a CASE statement to sum the quatitiy of entries if the is 'Male'.
 I did the same for women.
 I used GROUP BY product type to group the the results byt the product type.
 This made sure that the aggregated operations were performed seperately for each product type.
 I finally sorted this result alphabetically by the product type.
 This provided important insight into what types of electronics each gender is most and least likely to spend their money on.